controlshift/action_kit_rest/README.md

 Use this object for retrieving and updating an existing event.
 For creating new events must POST an action on an eventcreatepage.

+### Event Signup Action

+Use this action for retrieving the eventsignup details (see the schema at: https://roboticdogs.actionkit.com/rest/v1/eventsignupaction/schema/).
+**NOTE:** Cannot create actions through this resource, instead POST on /rest/v1/action/ with the page being an eventsignuppage for creating a new action of this type.

 ### Event Signup

 Use this object for retrieving and updating an event attendee.
 For creating new attendees must POST an action on an eventsignuppage.